pypy/pypy/pypy/doc/configuration.rst

 The two large parts of PyPy, the standard interpreter and the translation toolchain, have two separate sets of options.
-The translation toolchain options can be found on the ``config`` attribute of all ``TranslationContext`` instances and are described in translationoption.py_.
-The interpreter options are attached to the object space, also under the name ``config`` and are described in pypyoption.py_.
+The translation toolchain options can be found on the ``config`` attribute of all ``TranslationContext`` instances and are described in `pypy/config/translationoption.py`_.
+The interpreter options are attached to the object space, also under the name ``config`` and are described in `pypy/config/pypyoption.py`_.

-.. _translationoption.py: ../config/translationoption.py
-.. _pypyoption.py: ../config/pypyoption.py
+.. include:: _ref.rst